CleveHardcastle/portfolio-1/README.md

 This website was built by me with help from various sources.
 The instructors and fellow students in my UCI bootcamp class.

+The webpage can be reached at the following live link: https://clevehardcastle.github.io/portfolio/

 ![image](https://user-images.githubusercontent.com/116609674/200688725-2645e352-5fa2-4243-8b6e-accc76da860b.png)